kirull1/videocloud/memory-bank/progress.md

 - Custom avatar upload functionality is now fixed and working correctly
 - Frontend has been enhanced with animations, better loading states, and improved error handling
 - Unit and E2E tests have been added for authentication and profile features
+- Authentication validation system is now implemented with comprehensive token validation
+- Automatic logout on invalid authentication ensures users are always in a valid state
+- Cookie clearing on logout prevents stale authentication data from persisting
+- All API calls now use centralized authentication utilities for consistent behavior
 - Next focus should be on video management features
 - Need to implement proper security measures for video content
 - Need to set up infrastructure for video storage and delivery